Camping World (CWH)

 AI Analysis | Feedback

-Camping World Holdings (CWH) is anticipated to drive future revenue growth over the next 2-3 years through several key strategies:
+Camping World Holdings, Inc. (CWH) is expected to drive future revenue growth over the next two to three years through several strategic initiatives:

 AI Analysis | Feedback

-- In January 2022, Camping World increased its stock repurchase program, with approximately $200 million remaining available for the repurchase of Class A common stock until December 31, 2025.
+- In January 2022, the Board increased the authorized repurchase program by an additional $152.7 million, with approximately $200.0 million remaining available for repurchases, and extended the program's expiration to December 31, 2025.

 Share Issuance

-- The proceeds from this offering were utilized to purchase common units from CWGS Enterprises, LLC, which intended to use the net proceeds for general corporate purposes, including strengthening the balance sheet, providing working capital for growth, and reducing debt.
+- The proceeds from this offering were used by Camping World to purchase common units from CWGS Enterprises, LLC, which intended to use the net proceeds for general corporate purposes, including strengthening the balance sheet, working capital for growth, and debt paydown.

 Outbound Investments